Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 ## 🧠 SimPy – Discrete Event Simulation Library

-**SimPy** is an open-source Python library used for modelling real-world systems such as:
+**SimPy** is an open-source Python library used for modelling:

 - Queueing systems
 - Resource allocation
+- Service environments
 - Process scheduling
-- Service environments

-It is lightweight, efficient, and integrates seamlessly with Machine Learning pipelines.
+It integrates seamlessly with Python-based ML workflows.

 ---